attack-community/website/event.md

 title: 2025 EU MITRE ATT&CK® Community Workshop
 ---

-# EU MITRE ATT&CK® Community Workshop – Slide decks available!
+# EU MITRE ATT&CK® Community Workshop – Slide decks

 The 2025 EU ATT&CK Community Workshop has taken place on 15 May 2025.
 The slide decks of the presentations at the event can be downloaded on the following link: